ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/array.md

 ▸ **unshift**<`T`\>(`arr`, `value`): `T`[]

-Adds element to the beginning of the array.
+Adds element to the beginning of an array.

 #### Type parameters